Maple Bacon Popcorn at a Glance

 Step 3: Turn and Pop

-Turn the Popsmith’s crank clockwise while the kernels pop to prevent burning.
-Remove from heat when popping slows to 1-2 seconds between pops and pour the popcorn into a huge bowl.
+Turn the Popper's crank clockwise as the kernels pop to coat them in the bacon fat and prevent burning.
+When popping slows to 1-2 seconds between pops, remove from heat and pour the popcorn into a big bowl.

 Step 4: Make Maple Glaze

-Pour about a tablespoon of the remaining bacon fat from the Popper into a small saucepan.
-Add in the maple syrup, butter, vanilla extract, smoked paprika, salt, and pepper, and cook over medium heat for 2-3 minutes.
-Stir constantly until the mixture is smooth and has slightly thickened.
+Pour about a tablespoon of the remaining bacon fat into a small saucepan.
+Add the maple syrup, butter, vanilla extract, smoked paprika, salt, and pepper, and cook over medium heat for 2-3 minutes, stirring constantly until smooth and slightly thickened.

 Step 5: Combine

-Drizzle the warm maple glaze over the popcorn and give the bowl a good toss to coat evenly.
-Then add the bacon bits and toss again.
+Drizzle the warm maple glaze over the popcorn and toss well to coat.
+Add the bacon bits and toss again.

 Step 6: Serve